-When using a PM101 or PM101R device over a serial interface, the COM Port can be selected by clicking the respective field.

-The following window appears to select the COM Port of choice and adjust the Baud rate.
-For more information, please see the manual of the power meters PM101x.
+When using a PM101, PM101R, PM102, or PM103 device over a serial interface, the COM Port can be selected by clicking the respective field.
+Please also adjust the Baud rate in this interface.
+For more information, please see the manuals for PM101x and PM102x, PM103x.